 Development activities must not start until after the Bell Fund application deadline.
 Below is a non-exhaustive list of typical activities:

 - • Production of non-broadcast demo

 - • Research

-- • Extension or change to option fees or underlying rights acquisition fees paid to an unrelated party.
-(Note: the initial cost to option or buy rights is not an eligible cost)
+- • Cost to option or buy rights and extension or change to option fees or underlying rights acquisition fees paid to an unrelated party.

 - • Writing (Outline, Treatment, Bible, 1st and 2nd Draft Scripts etc.)